Community of Serb Municipalities: 2023–present: Ohrid Agreement and implementation

 The leaders of Kosovo and Serbia accepted a European Union proposed normalisation agreement on 27 February 2023 and agreed a roadmap for its implementation on 18 March 2023.
 Under the terms of the agreement Kosovo will immediately launch dialogue with the European Union to ensure an "appropriate level of self-management" for its ethnic Serb community.
 The government of Kosovo is studying 15 European models for local-self governance and minority protection in order to develop an appropriate system to use.

 A draft statute for the formation of an Association of Serb-majority Municipalities in Kosovo was presented by EU leaders on 26 October 2023, and the leaders of Kosovo and Serbia expressed their readiness to implement their commitments.

 On 15 May 2024, Kosovo's foreign minister Donika Gërvalla-Schwarz stated in a letter to the president of the Parliamentary Assembly of the Council of Europe, Theodoros Roussopoulos, that Kosovo will prepare draft legislation for the establishment of a community of Serb-majority municipalities, and will submit it to the Constitutional Court of Kosovo, for an opinion regarding its constitutionality, by the end of May 2024.
 The draft legislation is inspired by a proposal drawn up by the Friedrich Ebert Foundation, a German think tank in January 2023.

+As of June 2026 all work on the Community has been cancelled by the government of Albin Kurti until Serbia recognizes Kosovo independence.